 Honda CL350 Scrambler

-Honda’s first production scrambler, the 250cc CL72 was introduced in 1962 and was first seen in America when off-road racers Dave Ekins and Bill Robertson Jr. rode a pair 963 miles in 40 hours in a nonstop race against the clock from Tijuana to La Paz.
-Shortly after they began arriving into dealerships and sold well.
+The first Honda dual sport motorcycle, the 250cc CL72 was introduced in 1962 and was first seen in America when off-road racers Dave Ekins and Bill Robertson Jr. rode a pair 963 miles in 40 hours in a nonstop race against the clock from Tijuana to La Paz.
+Shortly after, they began arriving into dealerships and sold well.

 Shortly following the CL72, came the CL77 in 1965.
 This evolution of the popular CL72 came with only a few changes, notably a detuned version of the 305cc twin-cylinder engine from Honda’s CB77 Super Hawk road bike.